amauve/artisan-static/source/_posts/uncertain-futur.md

 " Manifestation contre la construction de la ligne metro 17 à G. Le samedi 20/02, venez nombreux"

 Scene III:

 In a bar, Paris.

 men in their late 20s displaying idiotic behavior, competing with each other.
 3 comes at their table and serves them beers.
+4 asks 3 if she will go to the protest saturday, and if so, he wants to pick her up.

+3 doesn't know yet, she tells her collegue that she hates these guys

+Scene IV:

+Saturda morning

+2 is in a telephone conversation with the organiser of the demonstration, about the possible that police will be disrupting them.

+1 arrived early, and they discuss together.